By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 Other Treatments for OCD

 New research is exploring the potential of other treatments for OCD.
-Some preliminary evidence suggests that anti-fungal medications may be helpful for some people, but not enough evidence exists to date to indicate that anti-fungal medications should be a first line treatment.
+Some preliminary evidence suggests that anti-fungal medications may be helpful for some people, but not enough evidence exists to date to indicate that anti-fungal medications should be the first-line treatment.
 This line of research is related to the possibility that the etiology of some OCD diagnoses could be related to infections, particularly infections like rheumatic fever during childhood.
 Research is ongoing in this area.

 OCD and Social Media